microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <p><b><a name="activitysteps">Activity Steps</a></b></p>

+All scripts for this activity can be found in the **sql2019lab\01_IntelligentPerformance\iqp** folder.

-Follow these steps to observe deferred table variable compilation
+Follow these steps to observe performance differences with deferred table variable compilation

-**Step 1**: Restore the WideWorldImporters backup
+**STEP 1: Restore the WideWorldImporters backup**

 Execute the T-SQL script **restorewwi.sql** as found in the **sql2019lab\01_IntelligentPerformance\iqp** folder to restore the WideWorldImporters backup.
 The script assumes a specific path for the backup and database/log files.
 You may need to edit this depending on your installation.
 Your instructor may have provided this backup for you but if necessary you can download it from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.

-**Step 2**: Use a T-SQL notebook to complete the rest of the activity.
+**STEP 2: Use a T-SQL notebook to complete the rest of the activity.**

 T-SQL notebooks provide a very nice method to execute T-SQL code with documentation in the form of markdown code.
 All the steps and documentation to complete the rest of the activity for Module 1.0 can be found in the T-SQL notebook **iqp_tablevariabledeferred.ipynb** which can be found in the **sql2019lab\01_IntelligentPerformance\iqp** folder.

-**Note**: *A T-SQL script **iqp_tablevariabledeferred.sql** is also provided if you want to go through the same steps as the notebook but use a tool like SQL Server Management Studio*.
+**NOTE**: *A T-SQL script **iqp_tablevariabledeferred.sql** is also provided if you want to go through the same steps as the notebook but use a tool like SQL Server Management Studio*.

 T-SQL notebooks can be executed with Azure Data Studio.
 If you are familiar with using Azure Data Studio and T-SQL notebooks open up the **iqp_tablevariabledeferred.ipynb** notebook and go through all the steps.
 When you are done proceed to the **ActivitySummary** section for the Activity below.